Bkassh/gitops-demo/README.md

 ![alt text](images/image-9.png)

 ### 4. Integrate Prometheus and Grafana for monitoring my Kubernetes resources

 The Github Actions "1.
 Create Azure K8s Cluster for Compredict GitOps Demo and monitor with Prometheus and Grafana" workflow, applies the complete change (AKS Cluster Creation + Flux install + enable Prometheus and Grafana) as the terraform files in the "infrasttructure" folder are in the same Terraform state.

 In the workflow after AKS cluster creation, in the step "AKS Monitoring Enabler", the helm commands adds, updates and installs the Prometheus and Grafana repository to the AKS Cluster to enable the respective monitoring tools.
 A new namespace named "monitoring" is also created.

 ![alt text](images/image-10.png)

-After a successful "terraform apply" I set the AKS cluster kubeconfig in my system to login to the AKS cluster and did a port forward to access the Grafana Dashboards using kubectl command
+After a successful "terraform apply" I set the AKS cluster kubeconfig in my system to login to the AKS cluster and did a port forward to access the Grafana Dashboards using kubectl command.
 The commands are :
 1. "az aks get-credentials --resource-group rg-compredict --name aks-compredict"
 2. "kubectl port-forward svc/prometheus-grafana 8080:80 --namespace monitoring"

-After this I could access the Grafana dashboards in url 127.0.0.1:8080/login using the Username "admin" and Password is "prom-operator".
-The dashboards are shown below:
+After this I could access the Grafana dashboards in url 127.0.0.1:8080/login using the Username as "admin" and Password as "prom-operator".
+One of the dashboard is shown below:
 ![alt text](images/image17.png)

-I also run the below command to check the status of the prometheus pods: kubectl get pods -l "release=prometheus" --namespace monitoring I could successfully see the prometheus pods running as shown below.
+I also had run the below command to check the status of the prometheus pods: kubectl get pods -l "release=prometheus" --namespace monitoring I could successfully see the prometheus pods as shown below.
 ![alt text](images/image-11.png)

 ### 5. Integrate Azure Log Analytics to aggregate logs from the nodes and pods available in the created AKS Cluster